TVATDCI/Star-Wars-Character-Data-API/README.md

 - Include appropriate comments
 - Follow RESTful naming conventions

-### editable version is at the branch charactersForm!
+### editable version is at the branch characters-form!